desmondwong1215/tp/docs/DeveloperGuide.md

 * The target student (identified by student ID) is enrolled in the target course.

 **MSS:**
-1. Tuition center owner commands to remove a student from a course using the student's ID and course ID (e.g., when a parent withdraws their child from a specific class).
+1. Tuition center owner commands to remove a student from a course using the student ID and course ID (e.g., when a parent withdraws their child from a specific class).
 2. EB removes the student from the course roster and decrements the class enrollment count.
 3. EB displays a success message confirming the removal.